Drain camera inspection — For emergencies & peace of mind

 A typical client story

-Heavy rain in Victoria, Nanaimo or elsewhere on Vancouver Island is nothing unusual.
+Heavy rain in Victoria is nothing unusual.
 But for Gordon Duncan, the huge pools of water that repeatedly gathered in his driveway was.
 It was frustrating for him because he religiously followed the advice of his neighbour and had his perimeter drains roto-rooted regularly.
 But it still took days for the water to drain.
 That’s because Gordon couldn’t see that his concrete drain tile was starting to deteriorate underground — pipes were cracked, tree roots were intruding, and whole sections were starting to sag and separate.
 Which meant the drain cleaning Gordon did was merely a bandaid.
 And after one particularly long bout of September rain, those slow draining pools eventually turned into a full scale flood.
 And that’s when Gordon called us.

 Drain cameras remove guesswork